 The Department of Geography is within the College of Letters and Science and, therefore, governed by the Dean of the College.
-The interdisciplinary nature of the field of Geography is such, however, that some of our Department faculty are members of the Social Science Division and others are members of the Physical Science Division.
+The interdisciplinary nature of the field of Geography is such, however, that some of our Department faculty are members of the Social Science Division, some are members of the Humanities Division and others are members of the Physical Science Division.
+Graduate programs in the Department are also governed by the Dean of the Graduate School.